 Atlantic Puffins on Unst, the northernmost island in Great Britain

-OS has targeted its studies on Great Britain’s islands, meaning the Channel Islands, Isle of Man, and Northern Ireland’s islands aren’t protected – however, the 82 listed nevertheless consist of extra than 11,000 square km of land.
-Seventy-one of the islands – many making up the Hebrides, Shetland, and Orkney – are off the coast of Scotland, whilst the handiest is off the coast of Wales.
-Portsea Island – which incorporates a part of the metropolis of Portsmouth – is the maximum inhabited, with seventy-four 645 residential addresses.
+OS has targeted its studies on Great Britain’s islands, meaning the Channel Islands, the Isle of Man, and Northern Ireland aren’t protected.
+However, the 82 listed have more than 11,000 square km of land.
+Seventy-one of the islands – many making up the Hebrides, Shetland, and Orkney – are off the coast of Scotland, while the nearest is off the coast of Wales.
+Portsea Island – which incorporates a part of the metropolis of Portsmouth – is the most inhabited, with seventy-four thousand 645 residential addresses.

 ‘Potential’ for a spaceport in the Outer Hebrides